skygering/SimsPadeOps/simulations/README.md

 ## Fixed-Bottom Simulations

-Each of the floating turbine simulation files will start with an `B`.
+Each of the fixed bottom turbine simulation files will start with an `B`.
 After this, it will be followed by an ID `XXXX` for the number of the simulation.

 | ID   | Notes | Date |
 |------|-------|------|